 As Singapore is an island, it might not seem surprising that Singapore is home several beaches.
 But a trip to the beach is a great way to escape the “Big City” for a morning or early afternoon, not to mention the oppressive heat that defines Singapore’s climate for much of the year.
 Taking a trip to at least one of Singapore’s beaches is important for a well-rounded three days in Singapore.

 Sentosa is home to Universal Studios.
 The smaller but equally fun sister of the American Theme Park.
 Fully expecting to take a full day to do this attraction I was surprised I managed it within 5 hours.
 Partly due to the ‘Low Season’ (May-July) there were no crowds to fight your way through.
 Look for deals on Entry tickets.
 Most are promoted to residents but I managed to pick up a $10 off code if I paid by Mastercard, which is the parks Sponsor.

 Singapore Botanic Gardens is huge, lush and gives you the impression of being in a tropical rainforest far, far away from a large modern city, not right in the middle of it.
-The Botanic Garden’s is home to Singapore’s National Orchid Garden, which contains literally dozens of different orchid species – you could spend an entire day here!
+The Botanic Gardens is home to Singapore’s National Orchid Garden, that contains literally dozens of different orchid species – you could spend an entire day here!

 Regardless of how much of your third day in Singapore you spend at Singapore Botanic Gardens or in the National Orchid Garden, at the end the day on Arab Street, located a short walk from the Bugis MRT station, the third in the cultural tri-sect of your three days in Singapore, after Chinatown and Little India.